aleyra/aleyra/README.md

 # Hi there 👋, I'm Lucille BURNET

-I'm a former student at 42school and I'm looking for a job in software dev, AI, web app and other applications
+I'm a former teacher and I studied at 42school.
+I'm looking for a job in software dev, AI, web app and other applications

 ## Table of Contents